-This Holiday Cranberry Salad is the best fresh cranberry salad recipe I have ever tasted.
-It is a recipe that my Mother has been making for years and years and years.
+This recipe for Holiday Cranberry Salad is the best fresh cranberry salad recipe I have ever tasted.
+It’s a recipe that my mother has been making for years and years and years.
 Between my Dad and me, we practically inhale this stuff!
 (No, I’m not exaggerating at all!)
 As a matter of fact, it’s so good we often refer to it as a “dessert” rather than a “salad.”
-It’s also a great gluten-free salad.
+It’s also easy to make gluten-free!

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 Since this salad keeps well for up to 3 weeks, it is a great side dish to keep on hand during the holidays.
 One full recipe will fill a gallon-size container so you can easily divide it into portions and serve it at several parties or family gatherings.
 It’s also a great “make-ahead” dish because you make it the day before and allow it to “set up” overnight.
 One less dish to create the day of your party.
 Yay!

 Due to their high nutrient and antioxidant content, cranberries are high on the list of healthy foods.
 The possible health benefits of consuming cranberries include lowered risk of urinary tract infections, prevention of certain types of cancer, prevention of gum disease, improved immune function, decreased blood pressure, and more.
 Plus, 1/2 cup of fresh cranberries = 25 calories!

 In our family, you’ll find Holiday Cranberry Salad is served every Thanksgiving!